Orbital-selective effect of spin reorientation on the Dirac fermions in a non-charge-ordered kagome ferromagnet Fe$_3$Ge: Results

-Fe$_3$Ge is isostructural to Mn$_3$Sn\cite{Nakatsuji2015Mn3Sn,Kuroda2017Mn3Sn} and Mn$_3$Ge\cite{Nayak2016Mn3Ge,Kiyohara2016Mn3Ge}, crystalizing in a hexagonal structure with the $P$6$_3$/$mmc$ (No. 194) space group and belonging to the kagome lattice binary $T_m \pi$/2, still show many similarities with that from the $k_z$ $\sim$ $\pi$ plane, as seen in Fig. 2d,e and Supplementary Fig. S4.
-In this context, the Dirac cone structure of the DP2 observed in the $k_z$ $\sim$ $\pi$ plane actually also contains the projections from the nearby $k_z$ planes, which could host the Dirac cones with slightly different dispersions (see the additional FS pockets at $H$ point in Supplementary Fig. S4b,c).
-As a result, the Dirac gap at the DP2 could be smeared out by the $k_z$ projections.}
+Fe$_3$Ge is isostructural to Mn$_3$Sn\cite{Nakatsuji2015Mn3Sn,Kuroda2017Mn3Sn} and Mn$_3$Ge\cite{Nayak2016Mn3Ge,Kiyohara2016Mn3Ge}, crystalizing in a hexagonal structure with the $P$6$_3$/$mmc$ (No. 194) space group and belonging to the kagome lattice binary $T_m \pi$/2,} still show many similarities with that from the $k_z$ $\sim$ $\pi$ plane, as seen in Fig. 2d,e and Supplementary Fig. S4b-e.
+Such observations suggest that the projected electronic states from $k_z$ = $\pi$ plane make a dominant contribution over a wide $k_z$ interval which is larger than $\pi$ $\pm$ $\pi$/2. (ii) The ARPES mapping and band structure in the $k_z$ $\sim$ 0 plane (Figs. 2a and 3a) are relatively simple and in good agreement with the DFT calculations (Figs. 2c and 3b), while the ARPES data in the $k_z$ $\sim$ $\pi$ plane (Figs. 2b and Supplementary Fig. S4b,c) show very rich spectral features and many of them are not well reproduced by DFT (Supplementary Fig. S5c,d).
+The distinct strength of $k_z$ broadening around $k_z$ $\sim$ 0 and $\sim$ $\pi$ is due to the overall bands along $k_z$ direction dispersing steeply around $\pi$ while becoming relatively gently dispersive around 0, as seen from the DFT band structures along $\Gamma$-$A$ direction in Fig. 1e-g.
+In this context, the ARPES spectra in the $k_z$ $\sim$ 0 plane are less affected by the $k_z$ broadening, ensuring that our observation of the temperature-dependent gap at the DP1 is intrinsic; whereas the Dirac cone structure of the DP2 observed in the $k_z$ $\sim$ $\pi$ plane actually also contains the projections from the nearby $k_z$ planes, which could host the Dirac cones with slightly different dispersions (see the additional FS pockets at $H$ point in Supplementary Fig. S4b,c).
+As a result, the Dirac gap at the DP2 could be smeared out by the $k_z$ projections.